fossabot/pktd/README.md

 from the corresponding official upstream release.
 This usually done to meet distribution-specific policies and requirements, but presents a unique hazard for software software such as `pktd`, operating on distributed consensus.
-This class of software is unique, in that it must maintain *bug-for-bug* compatability in consensus-critical codepaths.
+This class of software is unique, in that it must maintain *bug-for-bug* compatibility in consensus-critical codepaths.
 Nodes which incorporate their own changes, even well-intentioned *"fixes"*, may not be able to properly interoperate on the main network, and, in sufficient numbers, these nodes could, unintentionally, create an